paulproteus/operations/sponsorship/README.md

 ## Please note
 Please see the instructions on how to [request a paypal button](paypal-donations.md) for your website to collect small donations earmarked for your Chapter.

-Unfortunately, we cannot provide tax documentation for cash donations (including checks or gift cards given) directly to an individual.
-They need to come in to the 501(c)(3) via check, ACH, or paypal.
-Otherwise, the money isn't actually running through our 501(c)(3) and it's therefore not tax-deductible.
+Unfortunately, we cannot provide tax documentation for cash donations (including checks or gift cards) given directly to an individual or Chapter.
+Funds need to come in to the 501(c)(3) via check, ACH, or paypal.
+Otherwise, the donation isn't actually running through our 501(c)(3) and is therefore not tax-deductible.

 In-kind donations of actual items can be logged in a form at [http://schoolfactory.org/donate](http://schoolfactory.org/donate).
 Submitting that form will trigger our finance person to send the sponsor an acknowledgement letter usable for tax purposes.